 Sharif Zaben is a drummer and pianist based in NYC and his hometown of Chicago - most notably as an alum of the legendary Johnny O'Neal trio.
-Steeped in the American tradition of music, Sharif is sought after for his swinging feel and his supportive attitude on the band stand.
+Steeped in the African American tradition of music, Sharif is sought after for his swinging feel and his supportive attitude on the band stand.
 "Sharif's beat has that snap to it!" explains bandleader and musical mentor Johnny O'Neal.
 His playing has also been described as "a breath of fresh air," by trumpet master Roy Hargrove.

 Through a music scholarship to the University of Illinois at Chicago, Sharif gained valuable big band experience performing the repertoire of Duke Ellington, Count Basie, and Charles Mingus.
 This experience was exemplified by the group's performance of Duke Ellington's Sacred Concerts with the UIC big band, full choir, and guest artist trumpeter Orbert Davis.
 While in college, Sharif also ventured to south side Chicago jam sessions hosted by legendary tenor men Von Freeman at the New Apartment Lounge and at Fred Anderson's Velvet Lounge.
 In addition to absorbing Chicago's strong and storied tradition at these sessions, he also gained bandstand experience with visiting national artists such as Roy Hargrove, Donald Harrison, Jaleel Shaw, James Cammack and David Wong.